 With respect to priority (2), we know women have this innate tendency to want to ‘mother’ the man, or else, ‘change’ him in some way more to their comfort and liking.
 (Red Pilled men know that accommodating her requests for ‘change’ have no positive lasting benefit.)
 I recommend that single men should get their own life together first (i.e. priority (1) above), before settling in with a woman.
 For dating and married couples, the man needs to draw boundaries which protect his own peace and joy, which satisfy his unique personal needs, and which put his heart and mind to rest.

 Here, it’s important for the man to know who he is as an individual, develop his Frame, and make his spiritual needs evident to the woman.
 (Women seem to be well aware of men’s physical needs, so I will omit this facet from the discussion.)
 Typical spiritual needs husbands have of wives include simple gestures of kindness, gratitude, and respect, enthusiastic receptivity to sexual intercourse, having uninterrupted quiet time to spend on a personal interest, or enjoying regular occasions to hang out with friends.
-To this end, please read my previous post, Pushing the Line, to learn how a man can demand, and receive, better responses from his woman.
+To this end, please read my previous post, How To Get A Better Response From Your Girl (February 27, 2018), to learn how a man can demand, and receive, better responses from his woman.

 Priority (3): Managing Finances